 - Organisms used in food production will not be genetically modified to produce compounds that are harmful to humans.
 Food production includes grains produced as feed for animals.

 - Organisms that are genetically modified to produce poisonous compounds or drugs will be required to be secured in such a way as to prevent cross pollination to other crops.

-3.2.
-Discussion: Genetically modified organisms represent the next step in the agricultural revolution (or 'green revolution').
-The green revolution allowed great leaps in the ability to produce food in the 20th century which prevented widespread starvation previously predicted to accompany the growth in population seen in the 20th century.
-Genetically modified organisms, if used correctly, hold the promise of creating greater quantities of more healthy food for the whole of the world.
-They also hold the promise of solving other problems, such as creating plants that can produce new drugs.
+GMOs represent the next step in the agricultural revolution (or 'green revolution').
+The Third Agricultural Revolution of the mid-20th century allowed great leaps in the ability to produce food, which averted the famine previously predicted to accompany the population growth of the 20th century.
+GMOs, if used correctly, hold the promise of creating greater quantities of more healthful food for the whole world.

 The Office of the Gene Technology Regulator (OGTR) is the body currently responsibly for approving the release of GMOs from the lab into the environment.

 Regarding nuclear energy, please see our Science and Research and Energy policies.